braneproject/explainer/README.md

 # Brane Project Explanier

 Brane is an experimental project that aims to build secure, convenient and powerful third-party app environment based on modern web technologies.
-It's a set of building blocks for building "OS-grade" experiences include vendorizing an regular web app, publishing to a registry, installation, pre-loading apps, embedding widgets and smooth transition between apps and widgets
+It's a set of building blocks for building **OS-grade experiences** include vendorizing an regular web app, publishing to a registry, installation, pre-loading apps, embedding widgets and smooth transition between apps and widgets

 Brane's idea loosely follows the [Progressive Web App](https://web.dev/progressive-web-apps/) and [MiniApp Standardization White Paper](https://www.w3.org/TR/mini-app-white-paper/)

 ## Motivation

+Web is very popular approch for building mobile apps today.

-There has been a lot of discussion about whether "X can be implemented in on the Web".
-The "PWA" is well-known approach to building apps.
-We actually can deliver almost native experiences such as installation, offline support, payments, and push notifications that are available in modern browsers today.
+Still, there has been a lot of discussion about whether "X can be implemented in on the web".

+The "PWA" is a well-known approach, actually can deliver most of platform native features  such as installation, offline support, payments, and push notifications that are available in modern browsers today.
+However, there are many limitations to providing an well-integrated experience with the platform, which tends to be avoided.

+Using webviews and bridges allows app to create experiences that are well integrated with the platform.
+However, Android's WebViewClient and iOS's WKWebView are somewhat outdated and yet have many limitations.
+And the webview APIs are inconvenient to use and often conflict with platform-specific lifecycles or security model.

-PWAs is about single app, but as the business evolves and apps begin to scale horizontally, new patterns such as ["Micro Frontends"](https://micro-frontends.org/) and ["Mini Apps"](https://web.dev/mini-apps/) emerge.
+As the business evolves and apps begin to scale horizontally, new patterns such as ["Micro Frontends"](https://micro-frontends.org/) and ["Mini Apps"](https://web.dev/mini-apps/) emerge.
+And these are all for single, standalone app development and non of these can describe a usecase for running third-party code.

-These patterns are partially solved by static build tools or runtimes that provide isolation.
-But making it an OS-grade experience on the web still seems very difficult.
+Especially *untrusted* third-party app codes is nonsense.
+Making it work with an OS-grade experience on the web seems very difficult.

-### Limits on Web-apps

-TBD
+Using trusted third-party codes may partially be able by static build tools, or runtimes that provide isolation, or platform specific APIs such as TWA(Trusted Web Activities) on Android.

 ## Initiative